Creole language: Geographic distribution

-As a consequence of colonial European trade patterns, most of the known European-based creole languages arose in coastal areas in the equatorial belt around the world, including the Americas, western Africa, Goa along the west of India, and along Southeast Asia up to Indonesia, Singapore, Macau, Hong Kong, the Philippines, Malaysia, Mauritius, Reunion, Seychelles and Oceania.
+As a consequence of colonial European trade patterns, most of the known European-based creole languages arose in coastal areas in the equatorial belt around the world, including the Americas, western Africa, Goa along the west of India, and along Southeast Asia up to Indonesia, Singapore, Macau, Hong Kong, the Philippines, Malaysia, Mauritius, Réunion, Seychelles and Oceania.

-Many of those creoles are now extinct, but others still survive in the Caribbean, the north and east coasts of South America (The Guyanas), western Africa, Australia (see Australian Kriol language), the Philippines (see Chavacano) and in the Indian Ocean.
+Many of those creoles are now extinct, but others still survive in the Caribbean, the north and east coasts of South America (The Guyanas), western Africa, Australia (see Australian Kriol language), the Philippines (see Chavacano), island countries such as Mauritius and Seychelles and in the Indian Ocean.

 Atlantic Creole languages are based on European languages with elements from African and possibly Amerindian languages.
 Indian Ocean Creole languages are based on European languages with elements from Malagasy and possibly other Asian languages.
 There are, however, creoles like Nubi and Sango that are derived solely from non-European languages.

 Social and political status

 Because of the generally low status of the Creole peoples in the eyes of prior European colonial powers, creole languages have generally been regarded as "degenerate" languages, or at best as rudimentary "dialects" of the politically dominant parent languages.
 Because of this, the word "creole" was generally used by linguists in opposition to "language", rather than as a qualifier for it.

 Another factor that may have contributed to the relative neglect of creole languages in linguistics is that they do not fit the 19th-century neogrammarian "tree model" for the evolution of languages, and its postulated regularity of sound changes (these critics including the earliest advocates of the wave model, Johannes Schmidt and Hugo Schuchardt, the forerunners of modern sociolinguistics).
 This controversy of the late 19th century profoundly shaped modern approaches to the comparative method in historical linguistics and in creolistics.

 Because of social, political, and academic changes brought on by decolonization in the second half of the 20th century, creole languages have experienced revivals in the past few decades.
 They are increasingly being used in print and film, and in many cases, their community prestige has improved dramatically.
 In fact, some have been standardized, and are used in local schools and universities around the world.
 At the same time, linguists have begun to come to the realization that creole languages are in no way inferior to other languages.
 They now use the term "creole" or "creole language" for any language suspected to have undergone creolization, terms that now imply no geographic restrictions nor ethnic prejudices.

 There is controversy about the extent to which creolization influenced the evolution of African-American Vernacular English (AAVE).
 In the American education system, as well as in the past, the use of the word ebonics to refer to AAVE mirrors the historical negative connotation of the word creole.